wp-plugins/blogger-importer-extended/readme.txt

 ***Notes***

 1. *Due to Google APIs daily quota limitations the importer can be unavailable, try later.*
-2. *Due to Google policies, Blogger API v3 are only accessible through manually approved web services, so, any imported content (posts, pages, comments, ecc...) go through our web service, only public contents are processed, no private data, no anything else.*
+2. *Due to Google policies, Blogger API v3 are only accessible through manually approved web services, so, any imported content (posts, pages, comments, etc...) go through our web service, only public contents are processed, no private data, no anything else.*

 == Installation ==